ghost-goblin/CySA/part2.md

           + Ticket-granting ticket focussed attacks
        + Active Directory Attacks:
          + Malware-focussed (crediential capturing, exploit-based on systems or AD servers)
-         + Crediential theft via phishing etc.
+         + Credential theft via phishing etc.
-         + Privilge escalation
+         + Privilege escalation
          + Forgotton service accounts
          + Administrator rights that exist for more users than necessary
          + Use of vulnerable, down-level of protocols: